How to Reduce Server Lag of Your Minecraft Server

 You should always check the compatibility between each plugin or mod that you have installed on your server, since that's a common reason for servers to drain server resources unnecessarily.

 Also, make sure all of your plugins are up to date and optimized.
+Check out our guide on essential Minecraft plugins for performance-friendly recommendations.

 Tip: